 Media training prepares executives for the tough questions.
 While media training ensures that spokespeople are in alignment on key messages, it’s just as important to arm them with techniques that help them get out of a sticky situation.
 Valuable trainers will ask the questions that a company hopes their spokespeople never face, practice answers, along with bridging and blocking techniques to redirect the conversation.
 The ability to handle hostile or leading questions directly ensures spokespeople are not misquoted in resulting coverage.

-Media training prepares clients for a crisis.
+Media training prepares brands and spokespeople for a crisis.
 As communicators, we pray our clients never face a crisis, but if and when they do, it’s vital to have company representatives who are able to face the media with clear, concise statements on not only the specific actions the company is taking to address a situation – regardless of whether it’s to correct a product flaw, address a competitive threat or solve a public safety issue.
 Speed and accuracy are critical to mitigating damage to the brand.

 Media training shows the importance of nonverbal communication.
 It’s not enough to keep your body language open and make eye (or camera) contact with the interviewer.
 Media trainers can help spokespeople practice using gestures for emphasis in a way that comes off as natural, and they also can point out visual or verbal tics that can detract from the spokesperson’s delivery.
 Nonverbal communication becomes more important in broadcast interviews, however, it’s also incredibly valuable in forging a trusted relationship between a source and reporter.